-GST Council May Consider Relief For Small Taxpayers As It Meets Today
+GST Council May Consider Relief For SME Taxpayers As It Meets Today

 The Goods and Services Tax Council may consider giving more relief to small taxpayers this week, a government official told BloombergQuint on the condition of anonymity.
 Last week, the panel had allowed them to file quarterly returns and increased the threshold for registration under the indirect tax regime in the hill states.

-The panel will meet on Saturday to consider over 130 recommendations given by various stakeholders, the official said.
+The panel will meet today to consider over 130 recommendations given by various stakeholders, the official said.

 The suggestions include allowing taxpayers to make inter-state supplies up to a threshold of Rs 20 lakh without having to register under the GST.
 Currently, taxpayers must sign up for the tax if they make inter-state supplies even if their annual turnover is below Rs 20 lakh.